Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-benchmarks/math-benchmarks.md

 The numbers in the graphs are in nanoseconds, not clock cycles.
 However the conversion is simple.
 At a current frequency of 666.666 MHz, 1 clock cycle equals 1.5 nanoseconds.
 Changing the frequency of the clock will not change the number of clock cycles needed to complete an operation, but it will change the number of nanoseconds per clock cycle.

 Quick analysis:
-- Integer division and modulo is the slowest common operation by far
+- Integer division and integer and double modulo are the slowest common operations by far
 - Both float and double common operations tended to outperform their integer counterparts.
 - the `sqrt` function was significantly faster than others in a similar complexity group
 - Inverse trig operations outperformed normal trig operations.